 This section covers diagnosis and treatment of jaw disorders which display oral symptoms, not least temporomandibular joint (TMJ) disorders.
 Details in another section describe orthognathic surgery, to correct jaw position.

 The area of jaw disorder is a significant part of oral medicine and interlinked with your wider health.
 Nearly 90% of diseases can bring symptoms in your mouth, what appear to be symptoms can also be causes.

-Muscle problems can hinder jaw movement but not neccessarily be TMJ, a toothache, headache, or tinnitus could be symptomatic, or separate, a knock to your face, or tooth grinding can be relevant.
+A toothache, headache, or tinnitus could be symptomatic, or separate, a knock to your face, or tooth grinding can be relevant.
 An accurate diagnosis is critical to successful treatment.

 Your maxillofacial consultant will carry out a detailed oral examination.
 Panoramic x-rays, or other specialist imaging techniques may be helpful, to define the detail of your jaw, joints and soft tissues.